-California, Michigan and New Mexico - In addition to the suitability standards above, an investor will limit his or her investment in our common stock to a maximum of 10% of his or her net worth.
+California, Michigan and New Mexico - In addition to the suitability standards above, an investor will limit his or her investment in HMS Income Fund, Inc. common stock to a maximum of 10% of his or her net worth

-Idaho - Investors who reside in the state of Idaho must have either (i) a liquid net worth of \$85,000 and annual gross income of \$85,000 or (ii) a liquid net worth of \$300,000.
+Idaho - Investors who reside in the state of Idaho must have either (i) a liquid net worth of \$\$5,000 and annual gross income of \$\$5,000 or (ii) a liquid net worth of \$300,000.
 Additionally, an Idaho investor's total investment shall not exceed 10% of his or her liquid net worth.
 The calculation of liquid net worth shall include only cash plus cash equivalents.
 Cash equivalents include assets which may be convertible to cash within one year.

 Iowa - Investors who reside in the state of Iowa must have either (i) a liquid net worth of \$100,000 and annual gross income of \$100,000 or (ii) a liquid net worth of \$350,000.
-Additionally, an Iowa investor's total investment in us shall not exceed 10% of his or her liquid net worth.
+Additionally, an Iowa investor's total investment in HMS Income Fund, Inc. shall not exceed 10% of his or her liquid net worth.
 For this purpose, liquid net worth is determined exclusive of home, home furnishings and automobiles.

-Kansas - The Office of the Kansas Securities Commissioner recommends that you should limit your aggregate investment in our shares and other similar investments to not more than 10% of your liquid net worth.
+Kansas - The Office of the Kansas Securities Commissioner recommends that you should limit your aggregate investment in HMS Income Fund, Inc. shares and other similar investments to not more than 10% of your liquid net worth.
 Liquid net worth is that portion of your total net worth (assets minus liabilities) that is comprised of cash, cash equivalents and readily marketable securities.

 Kentucky - Investors who reside in the state of Kentucky must have either (i) a liquid net worth of \$85,000 and annual gross income of \$85,000 or (ii) a liquid net worth of \$300,000.
-Additionally, a Kentucky investor's total investment in us shall not exceed 10% of his or her liquid net worth.
+Additionally, a Kentucky investor's total investment in HMS Income Fund, Inc. shall not exceed 10% of his or her liquid net worth.